By continuing you agree to our use of cookies. You are able to update your settings at any time.

 Currently we are not utilizing these types of cookies on our site.

-fully vented Sunbody palm leafs -- pretty much all Scot and Evan wear in the backcountry these days.
+Fully vented Sunbody palm leafs -- pretty much all Scot and Evan wear in the backcountry in the summer these days.
 The left one with the 4" brim comes vented from Sunbody.
 The right one with a 2.5" brim works even with a very tall pack and was perimeter vented by our friends at Davis Clothing in Delta Colorado (tell them we sent you).
 Davis can sell you the hat, add vents and stampede strap holes, shape the hat however you like, and also have a wide variety of hat bands.
 In Sunbody, we recommend going up one hat size for comfort and to wear a thin beanie underneath from time to time.

 Western Hats